lukepuplett/surfdude-csharp/README.md

 ## Sample Ride

-Surfdude lets you express an interaction with an API as a ride on a wave.
+Surfdude lets you express an interaction with an API as a journey, like riding on a wave, changing direction.

 #### Start from the root / resource